Thank you for showing interest in contributing to the Demisto content. We hope this experience will be easy and fun.

 Now, create a directory under

-Integrations, named after your integration where you will put all your integration files later, and add it to the staged changes in
+Packs/<Your pack name>, named after your product where you will put all your content files later, and add it to the staged changes in

 Make sure you use PascalCase in the directory name (i.e.